Person

 Summary

 Ronald Grose worked for the Forests Commission, Victoria, where he became a Commissioner in 1978.
-His work included an examination of germination and seed dormancy in Eucalyptus delegatensis and aerial seeding for large areas where seed tree regeneration after clear-felling would have been inadequate.
+His research work included an examination of germination and seed dormancy in Eucalyptus delegatensis and aerial seeding for large areas where seed tree regeneration after clear-felling would have been inadequate.
 He was the second holder of the Australian Paper Manufacturers Research Fellowship in Forestry.
 From 1971-1973 he was president of the Institute of Foresters of Australia.

 Details